i18next/next-i18next/UPGRADING.md

 ### Keys typings

-If you're using typescript type augmentation for your locale keys, they've been move from `react-i18next` to [i18next](https://www.i18next.com/overview/typescript).
+If you're using typescript type augmentation for your locale keys, they've been moved from `react-i18next` to [i18next](https://www.i18next.com/overview/typescript).
 Rename `@types/react-i18next.d.ts` to `@types/i18next.d.ts` and be sure to update the imports:

 ```typescript